 When Amundsen set out on his expedition toward the geographic South Pole in 1911, he knew he had started a race.
 His opponent at the time was Sir Robert Falcon Scott, who learned late of Amundsen’s intention.
 The story ends with the victory of Amundsen, who reached the southernmost point of the Earth on December 14, 1911, and Scott’s defeat and death.
-More than a century after that race, two icebreakers are now also involved in an unofficial race to the southernmost point ships can reach.
+111 years after that race, two icebreakers are now also involved in an unofficial race to the southernmost point ships can reach.

 Moreover, according to their data, the difference between the two ships is just 0.008 minutes.
 Since this is only a small difference in distance, numerous factors have to be taken into account to calculate the exact position – a photo finish, so to speak.

 The Bay of Whales is a popular spot along the Ross Ice Shelf to get deeper into the Ross Sea and thus closer to the Antarctic mainland.
-The bay was first described in detail by Sir Ernest Shackleton in 1908 and so named because of the numerous whales he spotted there.
+The bay was first described in detail by Sir Ernest Shackleton in 1908 and so named because he had discovered numerous whales here.
 Less than three years later, Roald Amundsen recognized the strategic importance of the bay on his way to the geographic South Pole.
-He anchored his ship Fram in the bay to start his expedition from there and thus give the starting signal for a race that in the end left a beaming winner on the one hand and a shocked nation on the other.
-Fortunately, the current race is not decided this way, but by experts in an office.
+He anchored his ship “Fram” in the bay to start his expedition from here and thus give the starting signal for a race that in the end left a beaming winner on the one hand and a shocked nation on the other.
+Fortunately, the current “race” is not decided this way, but by some experts in an office.
 And no matter who ends up listed in the Guinness Book as the record holder, for the parties involved who were so close to the edge of Antarctica, the moment will remain unforgettable.

 Dr Michael Wenger, PolarJournal